What is a 3PL, and how does it work?

 The “third party” part of the name refers to the provider’s position in the supply chain.
 You (the seller) are the first party.
 Your customer (the buyer) is the second.
 The 3PL sits between you, handling the logistics that connect your product to your customer’s doorstep.

-It’s worth being clear about what a 3PL is not.
+It’s also worth being clear about what a 3PL is not.
 A 3PL isn’t a courier.
 Couriers like Royal Mail, DPD, or Evri collect and deliver parcels, but they don’t store your stock or pack your orders.
 A 3PL isn’t a freight forwarder either.
 Freight forwarders move bulk goods between countries, typically at the container or pallet level.
 And while Amazon FBA operates as a type of 3PL model, it comes with marketplace dependency, fee structures, and branding restrictions that make it a fundamentally different proposition to working with an independent provider.

 In the supply chain, a 3PL sits between your manufacturer and your customer.
 Product moves from factory to 3PL warehouse, and from there, directly to the end buyer.
 For most direct-to-consumer ecommerce brands, that’s the entire physical distribution model.